Case study · Gaming & membership

 What happened

-MaddenTurf has been profitable for years, running on its own PayPal and MemberPress rails, separate from everything else in my portfolio.
+MaddenTurf has been profitable for most of its life since 2013, running on its own PayPal and MemberPress rails, separate from everything else in my portfolio.
 It brings in over $100K a year at this point, built on an average member ticket of about $30 a month.

 Because Madden and College Football are seasonal games, membership rises and falls with the release calendar rather than staying flat year round.
 In season, MaddenTurf carries 500 or more active members, fed by a guide pipeline and a creator network I built and still manage myself.